vincentyonathan/BouncingBallJava/README.md

 This class consisted of the Refresh rate of the ball and the array to store each ball.
 Also implementing action listener to initialize a new ball everytime space key is pressed.
 This class cosntructor is the one which called a new ball, and last the function to start the thread as the ball started to bounce.
+I also added a random function to generate new color everytime a new ball is initialized

 4. Main :

-This class is used to initialize Frame using Java Swing JFrame, and to compile the whole code to create the beautifull screen saver multiple bouncing ball
+This class is used to initialize Frame using Java Swing JFrame, and to compile the whole code to create the beautifull screen saver of multiple bouncing ball